Underage DUI in Oklahoma

 Penalty for Under 21 DUI in Oklahoma

-If somebody is under 21 and they’re arrested for DUI or APC (actual physical control), it’s much more preferable to be charged with DUI under 21 than it is to receive a regular DUI charge.
+If somebody is under 21 and they’re arrested for drunk driving or APC (actual physical control), it’s much more preferable to be charged with DUI under 21 than it is to receive a regular DUI charge.
 This is because the underage DUI charge is not an “enhanceable” offense.
 A plea of guilty, no contest plea, or a conviction for underage DUI can’t be used to enhance a subsequent arrest for DUI to a felony.
 The statute that addresses underage DUI is different than the one that addresses “typical” DUI and APC charges.
 The penalties are as follows:

 - First conviction – a fine of not less than $100, nor more than $500, at least 20 hours of community service, and attendance and completion of a treatment program; or, any combination of fine, community service, or treatment.